+This course has been designed to fully meet the exemplifying academic benchmark requirements, for an Incorporated Engineer (IEng) and (with further learning) for Chartered Engineer (CEng) status.
 Most graduates will aspire to careers in the construction industry and to becoming chartered.
-Graduates develop careers in all branches of the Civil Engineering/Construction industry, in Sri Lanka and throughout the world; as contractors and consulting engineers, and within local authorities, water authorities, government organisations, businesses and the defence industry.
+Graduates develop careers in all branches of the Civil Engineering/Construction industry, in the UK and throughout the world; as contractors and consulting engineers, and within local authorities, water authorities, government organisations, businesses and the defence industry.
 Where students take an industrial placement, they are, in many instances, able to secure employment with the placement organisation following graduation.
 The academic and key skills developed throughout a course allow graduates to follow careers in other professions such as ICT, finance, teaching and as construction professionals.
-In addition, a number of graduates will progress to MSc courses in Civil/Structural/Constructionrelated specialist areas before continuing their career in industry or research.
+In addition, a number of graduates will progress to MSc courses in Civil/Structural/Construction-related specialist areas before continuing their career in industry or research.